ant-design/ant-design/docs/pattern/form.en-US.md

 ### Alignment

-There are both advantages and disadvantages for any kinds of alignment.
-Thus, you need to have a clear mind about your purposes (if you want to speed up or slow down a user) and the limits (screen width restrictions, problems of localization, etc.) before choosing one of those alignments.
+There are both advantages and disadvantages for any particular alignment.
+Thus, you need to be clear about your purposes (if you want to speed up or slow down a user) and the limitations (screen width restrictions, problems of localization, etc.) before choosing one of those alignments.

 <br>